 By winningthe nomination, Justice will now square off against Republican state Sen. Bill Cole,who ran virtually unopposed in the party primary.
 Cole recently offered his endorsementand support for the presumptive Republican nominee for president, Donald Trump,joining him on stage duringa speech in Charleston, W.Va., during which Trump promised to aid the state's ailingcoal industry.

 "DonaldTrump understands business and economics.
 He knows how to create jobs.
 And, mostof all he has spoken out for revitalizing our coal industry," Cole said ina release announcing his support.
-Cole's approach to the industry downturnechoed a familiar line of attack on federal policies introduced by the Obama administration.

 "PresidentObama's war on coal has decimated both our state and local economies," Colesaid in January.
 "It has laid off miners, hurt families, and placed an unduestrain on our state and local budgets.
 The future of coal will be a critical issuefor the next governor to address."